LouisSavoie/boltleg/README.md

 Boltleg is a bootleg version of Puppet Bolt.
 It's like Bolt, but not Bolt.

-Boltleg was made as a learning exercise for it's creator to familiarize himself with things like Ruby, Gems, Rake, Bundler, and of course Bolt.
+Boltleg was made as a learning exercise for its creator to familiarize himself with things like Ruby, Gems, Rake, Bundler, and of course Bolt.

 ## Installation